Our Impact Grant Winners

 The Impact 100 Redwood Circle annual meeting was held on November 9th to choose the $100,000 Impact Grant winner.
 Over 130 members were in attendance to hear presentations from the three finalists – Forget Me Not Farm Children’s Services, Santa Rosa Community Health, and Social Advocates for Youth.
 Members attending the meeting and those who had previously submitted absentee ballots chose Forget Me Not Farm Children’s Services as the 2019 Impact Grant recipient.
 For more information about Forget Me Not Farm Children’s Services, visit their website at http://www.forgetmenotfarm.org

-For the first time, Impact 100 Redwood Circle implemented Finalist Merit Awards for the two nonprofits not selected for the Impact Grant.
-This year the Finalist Merit Award was $7,500. each.
+For the first time, Impact 100 Redwood Circle implemented Merit Grants for the two nonprofits not selected for the Impact Grant.
+This year the Merit Grant was $7,500. each.

 Social Advocates for Youth (SAY)

 Social Advocates for Youth (SAY) began over 45 years ago with a mission to keep teens out of jail and off the streets.
 Today, they provide housing, counseling, and career services to youth and families throughout Sonoma County.